Peptide Injections AI

 Can peptides help with autoimmune conditions?

-Thymosin Alpha-1 is an immune modulator — it doesn't just "boost" immunity but helps rebalance it.
+Thymosin Alpha-1 is an immune modulator.
+It doesn't just "boost" immunity but helps rebalance it.
 This makes it relevant for both immunodeficiency and autoimmune conditions.
 It has been studied in hepatitis, cancer immunotherapy, and chronic infections.
 Results for autoimmune conditions are promising but still being researched.

 Are immune peptides safe if you have an autoimmune disease?